mheskel/MODISTools-Lab-368/README.md

   Students develop hypotheses and make predictions of expected outcomes prior to downloading the data and plotting NDVI and EVI from their sites.

-  Included here are:
-  RScript for Parts I and II of the lab
-  PDF of the lab description and expectations for write up by students
+  Included here are: (1) RScript for Parts I and II of the lab and (2) a PDF of the lab description and expectations for write up by students

   Lab period is 3 hrs; students can work in teams if they prefer (each running code on their own computer); write up can occur while going through the lab.
 Ideally, they will complete the questions in class, and be done within 2.5-3 hrs.